ht-sdks/events-sdk-csharp/README.md

 ## Controlling Upload With Flush Policies
 To more granularly control when events are uploaded you can use `FlushPolicies`. **This will override any setting on `flushAt` and `flushInterval`, but you can use `CountFlushPolicy` and `FrequencyFlushPolicy` to have the same behaviour respectively.**

 A Flush Policy defines the strategy for deciding when to flush, this can be on an interval, on a certain time of day, after receiving a certain number of events or even after receiving a particular event.
-This gives you even more flexibility on when to send event to Segment.
+This gives you even more flexibility on when to send event to Hightouch.

 To make use of flush policies you can set them in the configuration of the client:
 ```csharp